bbglab/oncodrivefml/README.md

 ## Installation ##

-OncodriveFML depends on Python 3 and some external libraries, [numpy](http://www.numpy.org/), [scipy](http://www.scipy.org/), [pandas](http://pandas.pydata.org/) and [statsmodels](http://statsmodels.sourceforge.net/).
+OncodriveFML depends on Python 3.4 and some external libraries.
 The easiest way to install all this software stack is using the well known [Anaconda Python distribution](http://continuum.io/downloads#34).

 Then to get OncodriveFML installed run the following command: